 Our hospital under the leadership of inventor Dr. Qiao Tie accepts foreign patients for surgery since 2012.
 Weekly from 1 to 3 foreign patients and 10-18 chinese go through gallbladder surgery and keep their gallbladders.
 Since that time more than 100 gallstones and polyps removal surgeries for people from different countries (USA, UK, Australia, Finland, Switzerland, Spain, Russia, Ukraine, Panama, South Africa, Dubai, Singapore, Malaysia, India, Poland)) were performed by Dr.Qiao Tie and his surgeon's team.

 For now gallbladder preserving surgery can be made only in China and there are no any representative officies in the other countries!

-It’s better to plan a trip beforehand, minimum 10-15 days before, because you will need time to get doctor’s permission for making surgery (by examination results), preliminary weird reservation, time for obtaining visas, buying airtickets.
+It’s better to plan a trip minimum 5 days beforehand, because you will need time to get doctor’s permission for making surgery (by examination results), preliminary weird reservation, time for obtaining visas (1-7 days), buying airtickets.

 All trip to Guangzhou takes from 6 to 8 days.
 You will be consulted by all questions step by step by e-mail or phone.

-Every day doctors have to refuse someone on the basis of surgery contraindications (serious diseases of organs, blood, skin, overweight, gallbladder inflammation, deformed and disconnected gallbladder etc.)
+Every day doctors have to refuse someone on the basis of surgery contraindications (serious diseases of organs, blood, skin, overweight, gallbladder inflammation etc.)